sunwei/obsidian-vault/MDFriday/friday/help/content/en/book/themes/saasify.md

 # Theme Saasify
+## 1. Theme Overview

+**What is the Saasify Theme?**

-"Saasify is a theme specifically designed for SaaS service websites, aimed at helping users quickly and easily build modern, professional service websites.
+"Saasify" is a theme specifically designed for SaaS service websites, aimed at helping users quickly and easily build modern, professional service websites.
 It offers a clean and contemporary design, perfect for showcasing all aspects of your SaaS product.

 **Where is it suitable?**